cccbr/runningatower/content/docs/formalities/insurance/index.md

 # Insurance and Ringing

-The following was previously published as a .pdf file on the *[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR)* website.
+The following was previously published as a .pdf file on the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR) website.

-This Guidance Note offers advice to individual ringers, ringing organisations, *[Parochial Church Councils](https://runningatower.cccbr.org.uk/docs/glossary/#PCC)* and clergy regarding factors to consider regarding insurance while ringing tower bells and in other issues related to ringing.
+This Guidance Note offers advice to individual ringers, ringing organisations, [Parochial Church Councils](https://runningatower.cccbr.org.uk/docs/glossary/#PCC) and clergy regarding factors to consider regarding insurance while ringing tower bells and in other issues related to ringing.

-Most tower bells come under the jurisdiction of the *[Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england)*, so this Guidance Note has been produced with this in mind.
+Most tower bells come under the jurisdiction of the [Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england), so this Guidance Note has been produced with this in mind.
 However, most of the principles addressed will apply to Churches of other denominations and bells outside church ownership and / or control, including those outside the UK.
 Where appropriate, advice relevant to the specific circumstances must be obtained.

 ## Fundamentals of Insurance